connervieira/HomeIndex/DOCUMENTATION.md

     - **Container**: This is the specific container than an item is in.
         - Examples: 'Dresser', 'First Aid Kit', 'Tool Box', 'Top Left Drawer'
     - **Name**: This is the name of the item itself.
-        - This name should be unique in it's container.
+        - This name is unique in it's container.
-        - Examples: 'College Sweatshirt', 'Bandaids', 'Screwdriver', 'Phonebook'
+            - Entering a duplicate name will overwrite the existing item.
+        - Ideally this name should be thorough and descriptive to make searching easier.
+        - Examples: 'XYZ College Sweatshirt', 'XYZ Brand Adhesive Bandages', 'Orange Ratchet Screwdriver', '2012 Phonebook'
     - **Description**: This field is optional, and contains a description of the item.
         - If you have any special notes about the nature of location of a particular item, you can put those notes here.
     - **Quantity**: This field contains the quantity of a particular item.